 g) A school list of substitute and replacement candidates shall be a sub-set of the district list and shall contain names of teachers who have indicated a particular desire to be considered for call-in to a given school or schools.

 h) A substitute/replacement teacher whose name appears on the school list shall remain on that list for that school as long as the teacher indicates a desire to continue substituting/replacing at that school.
 Removal of a substitute’s name from the list by the school board may be undertaken only for just cause and shall be subject to the grievance and arbitration process.

-i) Subject to Clause 9.10(a) of the Provincial Collective Agreement, and the requirements of capability and seniority, a teacher who has been hired on a substitute or replacement basis at a specific school shall be given preference for hire for substitute and replacement positions at that same school over a candidate who has no previous experience at that school.
+i) Subject to Clause 9.12(a) of the Provincial Collective Agreement, and the requirements of capability and seniority, a teacher who has been hired on a substitute or replacement basis at a specific school shall be given preference for hire for substitute and replacement positions at that same school over a candidate who has no previous experience at that school.
 [Oct/14-15/93] [1994 AGM]

-j) A substitute teacher will be provided and paid (salary and benefits) by the employer when any teacher is away from his/her regular place of employment for any period during the school day, including teacher absences to accompany groups/teams of students for field trips, sporting events, etc. [1997 AGM] [2007 BGM] [June/8/07]
+j) A substitute teacher will be provided and paid (salary and benefits) by the employer when any teacher is away from their regular place of employment for any period during the school day, including teacher absences to accompany groups/teams of students for field trips, sporting events, etc. [1997 AGM] [2007 BGM] [June/8/07]

 k) School administrators and/or regular teachers should provide feedback to substitute teachers who are hired to carry out duties in the school.
 [Sept/22/06] [JC Nov/06] [2007 BGM]

 l) Substitute teachers who are hired into a term or replacement contract should be encouraged to request that an evaluation be conducted.
 [Sept/22/06] [JC Nov/06] [2007 BGM]